maate/task-friend/README.md

 Want to store the output in a file?
 Windows is your friend.
 Use `>` to create a new file and `>>` to append to an existing (will create a new if it doesn't exist).

-Output from your tasks is only (and always) recorded when debugging is enabled:

-    [11:00 PM] Task 10 says: Hello World!

 **Example:**

     task-friend.exe -i input.txt > log.txt

+Note that Standard Output from your tasks is only (and always) recorded when debugging is enabled:

+    [11:00 PM] Task 10 says: Hello World!

 ### Dates and Times
 Task Friend is international - he uses UTC formated date times, so be aware that the hours might not match what you got in the Windows task bar.